-IMPORTANT: Ten (10) years after unit is first powered, this alarm will chirp two times every 30 seconds to indicate it is time to replace the alarm.
+IMPORTANT: Seven (7) years after the initial power up, this alarm will "beep" two times every 30 seconds to indicate that it is time to replace the alarm.
+Replace the alarm immediately!
+It will not detect CO in this condition.